rylincoln/developer.fulcrumapp.com/_expression-examples/compare-dates.md

 layout: default
 section: expressions
 title: "Time between two date fields"
-description: "Use this in a calculation field to get the time between two date fields"
+description: "Use this in a calculation field to get the time between two date fields."
 category: section
 ---